 8. Use a single space after periods, colons, etc. Use em dashes with no spaces on either side to indicate a break or aside within a sentence (There were mistakes—several of them).
 Use en dashes to signify “to” (1993–2000, the London–Paris train).
 Use hyphens to join compound words or modifiers (mass-produced, dog-eat-dog).
 Use three period ellipses with a space on each side to indicate an omission within a quote ( … ).
 Lists of three or more nouns should employ the Oxford comma (workers, farmers, and labourers).

 9. Use double quotation marks to signify a quotation (single quotation marks for a quote within a quote).
 Only keep punctuation in quotations that was in the original.
 Punctuation ending a quotation should be on the left side of the quotation mark (.” or ,”).
+Use square brackets for insertions or alterations in a quotation.

 10. Block quotations should be used for quotations that run four lines or longer.
 The entire block quotation should be indented from the left and the right.
 Do not use quotation marks to signify block quotations.